ldaniels528/broadway-v1/README.md

 }
 ```

+Broadway provides an actor-based, event-based I/O system.
+Notice above, your code may react to messages that indicate
+the opening (`OpeningFile`) or closing (`ClosingFile`) of a resource (e.g. file) or when a line of text has been
+passed (`TextLine`).

 The following code needs no explanation, it's simply a collection of Kafka constants that could have just as easily
 been placed in a properties file.